-Day 1, Sunday afternoon: Taking your skills to the next level requires work and we’re going to give you tools to help you help yourself.
+Day 1: Taking your skills to the next level requires work and we’re going to give you tools to help you help yourself.
 We’ll start off with a series of warm up drills that will get your blood moving and help you practice your strokes, body/boat awareness, and edging.
 These drills come from an intersection of slalom, freestyle, and creeking techniques.

 After the warm up drills we’ll focus on strokes and techniques including a video session.
 You’ll get to see how you are doing and will get advice from the group.

 Solid strokes help you to avoid difficult situations, but sometimes those situations can’t be avoided.
 We’ll continue with a series of fun drills that incorporate rolling.
 We’ll tailor based upon how the class is doing.

 We’ll wrap up the pool session with a discussion of how to apply some of the drills and techniques in moving water.
 We’ll also talk about gear and cover some of the qualities of gear you need to consider as you step up your game.

 Day 2: The second day of this two day course will be on moving water.
 It is optional, but you must have participated in the pool session to join us on the river.
 Exact location and time TBD based upon river levels - the group will decide during the pool session.